Wireless random-access networks with bipartite interference graphs: Nucleation times and queue lengths

 where $\gamma_U^{(1)} = \gamma_U - (c-\rho_U)f'_1 > 0$.

 If the second node $v_2 \in V$ is subcritical, then again the time it takes to nucleate its fork does not influence the mean queue lengths by much.
 Assume therefore that $v_2$ is critical.
-Then the fork requires a nucleation time of order $r$, namely, $\mathbb{E}^r[{\bar{\tau}_2}] = f'_2 r$.
-The mean queue lengths at nodes in $U$ after node $v_2 \in V$ activates are
+Then the fork requires a nucleation time of order $r$, namely, $\mathbb{E}_{1_U}[{\bar{\tau}_2}] = f'_2 r$.
+The mean queue length at any node $u \in U$ after node $v_2 \in V$ activates is

 where $\gamma_U^{(2)}= \gamma_U - (c-\rho_U)(f'_1 + f'_2) > 0$.